Shorya-Sharma/Semi-Supervised-Learning-For-Better-Pedestrian-Detection/README.md

-# -transfer-learning
+# Semi-Supervised Learning For Better Pedestrian

-This is the repo for project: Semi-Supervised Learning For Better Pedestrian Detection
+This repository contains the code and results for the project titled **Semi-Supervised Learning For Better Pedestrian** that I accomplished during my research internship at IIT Roorkee under the guidance of Dr. Partha Pratim Roy

 # Organization of the repo